Innovailable/rtc-lib/README.md

-establish the peer to peer connections. rtc-lib supports multiple different signaling protocols including [calling-signaling](https://github.com/Innovailable/calling-signaling) and the palava protocol (implemented by [signaling tower](https://github.com/palavatv/signaltower) and others).
+establish the peer to peer connections. rtc-lib supports multiple different signaling protocols including [calling-signaling](https://github.com/Innovailable/calling-signaling) and the palava protocol (implemented by [signal tower](https://github.com/palavatv/signaltower) and others).
 You could also write your own signaling server or implement another signaling protocol.